skymavis/waypoint-iOS/README.md

 }
 ```

-## See also
+## Documentation

-For more information about Mavis ID, see the [official documentation](https://docs.skymavis.com/mavis/mavis-id/overview).
+For more information, see the [Mavis ID iOS SDK](https://docs.skymavis.com/mavis/mavis-id/guides/ios-sdk) integration guide.